PoCInnovation/Workshops/p2p/1.libp2p/README.md

 ### ✔️ **Validation**:

-In a first terminal, run the following command `go run main.go`, and you should get :
+In a first terminal, run the following command `go run main.go`, and you should get:

 ```shell
 /ip6/2a01:e0a:214:11a0:d435:8690:b245:9613/tcp/43729/p2p/QmdRRWQJMLaHBHwXtgT9hDavVCPkSQLR5PSXmQq8qe95EV
 ```

-In a second terminal, run `go run main.go <MULTIADDRESS_FROM_ABOVE>`, and you should get :
+In a second terminal, run `go run main.go <MULTIADDRESS_FROM_ABOVE>`, and you should get:

 ```shell
 /ip4/192.168.0.43/tcp/32927/p2p/QmTmLdJMhjc4HN8eKA2uxzeTyADJU2AE5jh4nP9PYFnLVg